uberduck-ai/uberduck-ml-dev/README.md

 ## Overview

-The "Tacotron2" model in this repository is based on the NVIDIA Mellotron.
+The main "Tacotron2" model in this repository is based on the NVIDIA Mellotron.
 The states of the various latent space features are

 - Multispeaker training (functioning, beneficial) <br>
 - Torchmoji conditioning (functioning)  <br>